 C. Procedures

-The college regularly reviews degree programs to ensure that current programs meet student and college expectations.
-On occasion, after review, the college may determine that a program is not meeting expectations or is no longer viable in the marketplace.
+The college regularly reviews degree programs to ensure that current programs have adequate student demand and meet regional workforce needs. .
+On occasion, after review, the college may determine that a program is no longer viable.
 In that case, the program may be discontinued.
 The college’s decision to discontinue a program must comply with the requirements of the college’s accrediting body, the Higher Learning Commission, the program’s accrediting agency (if applicable), and external regulatory bodies.

 Faculty teaching in the program being discontinued will be notified, in writing, as early as possible.
 This will allow time for faculty and the college to make alternate plans related to the teaching position and the possibility for future employment with the college.